Alumni Compass Project

 - Mail your check to: Alumni Director, Warnell School of Forestry & Natural Resources, University of Georgia,

 - Pay online: https://gail.uga.edu/give via credit/debit card.

 - Under designation, select Warnell School of Forestry and Natural Resources.
 In the “Special Instructions/Comments Box” write “Forestry Fund – Alumni Compass Project.”
 You may select a one time gift of $50 or you can select “Recurring gift” and give a smaller gift over a period of time (e.g. a $5 gift on the 1st of every month for 10 months.)

 - Support additional students or potential mentors with your gift!
 Companies/organizations can purchase compasses and then appoint specific mentors from their organization, or larger gifts can be used for mentors willing to take on additional students that have not yet been matched with new mentors.
 We are also looking for sponsors for a mentor student event in the fall.
-Please speak with Emily Saunders if you or a group would like to give in support of this program.
+Please speak with the Alumni Director if you or a group would like to give in support of this program.